OscarCookeAbbott/Savant/packages/site/src/routes/1 core/3 Elements/index.md

 ### Context-out props

-Any props prefixed with `context-out-` will retrieve context of that name (with the)
+Any props prefixed with `context-out-` will retrieve context of that name (with the prefix removed) into the given output state.

 ## Signature